How to Get the Most Out of a Daily Drawing Challenge

 1. Set a Goal for the Drawing Challenge

-• "I will only use one line brush and one filler brush to eliminate unnecessary decisions."
+• Use only one line brush and one filler brush to simplify choices.

 2. Be Prepared to Mess Things Up